 JV Agreements Should Be Comprehensive

-- Shares of profits and losses
+- how profits and losses will be shared

 JV Partners Must Observe Fiduciary Duties